2008 United States presidential debates: Proposals by third parties

 In November 2007, the CPD rejected New Orleans as a debate site on grounds that the city had not recovered sufficiently from Hurricane Katrina to handle such an event.
 The decision was criticized, and various candidates and newspapers urged the commission to hold a debate in New Orleans.

 On April 29, 2008, Google and YouTube announced that they would sponsor a U.S. Presidential Forum, to be held on September 18 at the New Orleans Morial Convention Center.
 It was intended to be hosted by The New Orleans Consortium, which consists of Women of the Storm and the Greater New Orleans Foundation as well as Dillard University, Loyola University New Orleans, Tulane University, and Xavier University.
 Unlike debates organized by the CPD, the 15% polling threshold was substituted with a threshold for participation at "no less than 10 percent of the voting age population intending to vote, as measured by at least three nationally-recognized public opinion surveys."
-This non-CPD sanctioned event was cancelled because no candidates or parties agreed to appear.
+This non-CPD sanctioned event was canceled because no candidates or parties agreed to appear.

 At the end of August 2008, Barack Obama and John McCain agreed to participate in a written "debate" on scientific issues, organized by a coalition of scientific, professional and media organizations called ScienceDebate.org.
 On August 30, Obama's responses were published in Nature magazine, and McCain's were published on September 15, 2008.